lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 	<br/>![](/assets/azure-overwatch/disable-non-nvidia-driver.png){:width="520"}

 1. You're using the Remote Desktop service in Windows to administer everything.
 The problem is that whenever you disconnect from the server, Remote Desktop will lock the screen (and you'll need to CTRL-ALT-DEL to be able to use things).
 This is no good if we'll want games to be running.
-	- On the desktop, right click and create a shortcut and have it run the command `tscon 1 /dest:console` and name it 'Disconnect'
+	- On the desktop, right click and create a new shortcut and have it run the command `tscon 1 /dest:console` and name it 'Disconnect'.
+NOTE: sometimes `tscon 1` isn't the correct one, try `tscon 2`. you'll know that it works if you get disconnected when running this after the remaining steps below.
 	<br/>![](/assets/azure-overwatch/disconnect-shortcut.png){:width="638"}
 	- Right click on it, select Properties and click the 'Advanced' button
 	- Put a checkmark in the 'Run as administrator' option
 	<br/>![](/assets/azure-overwatch/run-as-admin.png){:width="391"}
-	- In the next step and we'll be using this link, plus also with Steam later
+	- In the next step and going forward, we'll be using this link when needing to log out of Remote Desktop but keep the unlocked desktop available for other applications

 1. Ok this is a weird one.
 You'll need to install TightVNC from the internet so you can configure the monitors properly.
-Depending on the Azure machine type you selects and the amount of graphics cards, you'll need to disable things.
+Depending on the Azure machine type you selected and the amount of graphics cards, you'll need to disable things.
 	- Download TightVNC 64-bit from [here](http://www.tightvnc.com/download.php).
 	- Install it and set some passwords.
 	- Once completed, right click on the new system tray icon, select 'Configuration...', and 'Set...' by 'Primary password' and type in a **secure** password.
 Remember that your machine is open to the world and people most certainly do port scan looking around for machines like yours to play with.
 Secure passwords are key.